ash-project/ash_json_api/documentation/topics/relationships.md

 }
 ```

-Be aware that the `"relationships"` field in the response will be empty, since we are not following JSON:API spec conventions, but if you check your data storage, the data should be there.
+Note that the related data won't be returned unless included with the include query parameter.
+For the JSON:API specification on the include parameter, see [https://jsonapi.org/format/#fetching-includes](https://jsonapi.org/format/#fetching-includes).

 ## Relationship Manipulation Routes